-Shamans and druids have traditionally held honorable positions in their cultures, with shamans serving as healers, diviners, and liaisons between their communities and non-ordinary reality, and druids serving as healers, diviners, religious leaders, and political counselors.
+Shamans and druids have traditionally held honorable positions in their cultures, with shamans serving as healers, diviners, and liaisons between their communities and non-ordinary reality and druids serving as healers, diviners, religious leaders, and political counselors.

-Today, modern shamanism and druidism have adopted different ways and replaced the common and traditional practices of shamanism and druidism that used to be performed in earlier times.
+Modern shamanism and druidism have adopted different ways and replaced the common and traditional practices of shamanism and druidism that used to be performed in earlier times.

 Scholars from a number of fields, such as anthropologists, archaeologists, historians, religious studies scholars, philosophers, and psychologists, have been drawn to “shamanic” beliefs and practices.